lyteword/chspurgeon-tod/volume-5/psalm-117.md

 **Whole Psalm.** The universal kingdom.

-1\.The same God.
+1\.
+The same God.

-2\.The same worship.
+2\.
+The same worship.

-3\.The same reason for it.
+3\.
+The same reason for it.

 **Verse 2.** *Merciful kindness.* In God's kindness there is mercy, because,

-1\.Our sin deserves the reverse of kindness.
+1\.
+Our sin deserves the reverse of kindness.

-2\.Our weakness requires great tenderness.
+2\.
+Our weakness requires great tenderness.

-3\.Our fears can only be so removed.
+3\.
+Our fears can only be so removed.

 **Verse 2** (*last clause* )

-1\.In his attribute—he is always faithful.
+1\.
+In his attribute—he is always faithful.

-2\.In his revelation—always infallible.
+2\.
+In his revelation—always infallible.

-3\.In his action—always according to promise.
+3\.
+In his action—always according to promise.